keybraker/reSkroutzed/docs/README.md

 ## License

-This extension is licensed under the MIT license.
+This extension is licensed under the GNU general public license.
 See the LICENSE file for more details.